liamptiernan/airtable.gs/README.md

 ## Usage

+### Including In GAS Project

+To include this library in your Google Apps Script project, simply copy and paste the contents of the `/src` folder into your project.

+You may optionally include it as a library by following the instructions [here](https://developers.google.com/apps-script/guides/libraries).
+Please contact the owner of this repo for the script ID.

+Note that including as a library will have performance drawbacks and slightly different syntax.
+Refer to [this section](https://github.com/liamptiernan/airtable.gs#library) for details.

+### Getting Started

-Create a new Airtable object and pass in your API Key as the first parameter: `new Airtable(YOUR_API_KEY)` Optionally, you can specify a specific URL endpoint as the second paramenter.
+Create a new Airtable object and pass in your API Key as the first argument: `new Airtable(YOUR_API_KEY)` Optionally, you can specify a specific URL endpoint as the second argument.
 The default is `https://api.airtable.com`

-Call `Airtable.base(YOUR_BASE_ID)` to create a new `Base` object.
+Call `.base(YOUR_BASE_ID)` on an `Airtable` instance to create a new `Base` object.

 To create an airtable and base object: